During these recent pandemic months of living,

 eras did in their free time?
 Unlike us, peoples from other centuries had very

 little free time unless they were among the wealthy of society.

 The Fort Hunter site (36Da159) in Harrisburg, Dauphin County, is one of the few places where we can get a more complete look into the types of entertainment enjoyed by people of another time.
 We can see this through a combination of historic documents and photographs and the objects we have recovered from the archaeological excavations at the property.

-John and Helen Reily and guests (circa 1890s) playing badminton in the side yard of the house
+and Helen Reily and guests (circa 1890s) playing badminton in the side yard of

 All of this exercise in the yard would have worked up the guests’ appetites.
 Many food and drink-related artifacts have been recovered from the yard area and the area around the outbuildings behind the mansion house.
 Dishes and utensils, drinking glasses, beer and ginger beer bottles, and food remains including large amounts of oyster and clam shell suggest the possibility of a party or picnic on a nice summer day.

 bottles, dishes and utensils, drinking glasses, and remains of food have been